Education System in Hong Kong: Tips to picking the right school for your child

 Hong Kong is also home to fees-charging private independent schools that each set their own curriculum.
 For example, Po Leung Kuk Choi Kai Yau School is a Chinese-English bilingual school following the International Baccalaureate (IB) program.

-Although the fees charged by these schools tend to be lower than their international counterparts, it’s worth noting that places can be limited for expat children.
+When comparing local schools vs international schools, the fees tend to be lower than their international counterparts.
+However, it’s worth noting that places can be limited for expat children.
 Government rules state that at least 70% of the students must be Hong Kong Permanent Residents.

 Given this, expat children who don’t hold a valid Hong Kong ID card may not be able to enroll and have to go to international schools instead.
 Nevertheless, even if they are able to, the quota at private independent schools means that the student body will be less culturally diverse.